pwang649/myWiki/docs/Robotics/Control/Optimal_Control.md

 ## Optimal Control Problem

-Optimal control problem is the problem of optimal decision making which arises naturally in a variety of autonomous systems.
-In fact, as we will see later in this course, even the safety problem can be casted as an optimal control problem.
-Even beyond safety, optimal decision making is a fundamental component of what makes an autonomous system autonomous.
+The optimal control problem is the problem of optimal decision making which arises naturally in a variety of autonomous systems.
+In fact, as we will see later in this course, even the safety problem can be cast as an optimal control problem.
+Even beyond safety, optimal decision-making is a fundamental component of what makes an autonomous system autonomous.
 This section will be dedicated to understanding what an optimal control problem is and how to solve it.

-#### Examples of optimal control problem:
+#### Examples of optimal control problems:

-- A robot need to navigate from point $A$ to point $B$ as quickly as possible without colliding with any obstacles.
+- A robot needs to navigate from point $A$ to point $B$ as quickly as possible without colliding with any obstacles.

   ![](https://cdn.mathpix.com/cropped/2023_02_02_4a8ceb357f8f06ad367cg-02.jpg?height=282&width=831&top_left_y=1192&top_left_x=434)

 - Finding minimum energy walking gait for a legged cobot.

-- Cloning an acrobatic maneuver on an autonomons helicopter.
+- Cloning an acrobatic maneuver on an autonomous helicopter.

 :::info Mathematically Speaking